-At December 31, 2019 and 2018, KPP held \$776,136 and \$801,266, respectively, in a Federated Government Obligations Fund money market mutual fund.
-This money market mutual fund has ratings of AAAm and Aaa-mf by Standard & Poor's Ratings Group and Moody's Investors Service, Inc., respectively, and a weighted-average duration of 34 days.
+At December 31, 2020 and 2019, KPP held \$4,960,378 and \$776,136, respectively, in a Federated Government Obligations Fund money market mutual fund.
+This money market mutual fund has ratings of AAAm and Aaa-mf by Standard & Poor's Ratings Group and Moody's Investors Service, Inc., respectively, and a weighted-average duration of 36 days.

 Interest Rate Risk - The money market mutual fund is classified as an investment with a maturity of less than one year because it is redeemable in full immediately.
-Certain CDs are classified as current investments due to the CD maturing within one year of the balance sheet date.
-Certain CDs are classified as noncurrent investments due to the CD maturing greater than one year from the balance sheet date.
-All noncurrent investments mature within one to five years of the balance sheet date.
+As of December 31, 2019, CDs were classified as current investments due to the CD maturing within one year of the balance sheet date.
+KPP held no CDs as of December 31, 2020.

 Credit Risk - Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-At December 31, 2019 and 2018, KPP is invested in a money market mutual fund, which invests in short-term U.S. Treasury and government agency securities, including repurchase agreements collateralized in full by U.S. Treasury and government agency securities.
-At December 31, 2019 and 2018, KPP was invested in CDs that are insured by the FDIC.
+At December 31, 2020 and 2019, KPP was invested in a money market mutual fund, which invests in short-term U.S. Treasury and government agency securities, including repurchase agreements collateralized in full by U.S. Treasury and government agency securities.
+At December 31, 2019, KPP was invested in CDs that were insured by the FDIC.

 Custodial Credit Risk - For an investment, custodial credit risk is the risk that in the event of the failure of the counterparty KPP will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
-All of the underlying securities for KPP's investments at December 31, 2019 and 2018, are exposed to custodial credit risk because they are held by the counterparty in other than KPP's name.
+All of the underlying securities for KPP's investments at December 31, 2020 and 2019, are exposed to custodial credit risk because they are held by the counterparty in other than KPP's name.

-Concentration of Credit Risk - At December 31, 2019, and 2018, approximately 15% and 16%, respectively, of KPP's investments are in the Federated Government Obligations Fund money market mutual fund.
+Concentration of Credit Risk - At December 31, 2020, and 2019, approximately 100% and 15%, respectively, of KPP's investments are in the Federated Government Obligations Fund money market mutual fund.